Australian Capital Territory Softball Association: State teams

-In recent times ACT softball has become the powerhouse of Men's softball in Australia and also produced some of the best male softballers in the world.
+In recent years, ACT softball has become a prominent part of men's softball in Australia and has produced a number of male softball players.

-In 2000 the ACT under 16 Boys' team claimed their first National Title in Canberra, ACT.
-This team saw the birth of some future Australian and World softball stars.
-This team saw the start of outstanding careers of Andrew Kirkpatrick, Nick Norton and Nick Shailes as well as outstanding catcher Matt Norton.
+In 2000, the ACT Under 16 Boys' team won its first national title in Canberra, ACT.
+According to the cited source, several members of the team, including Andrew Kirkpatrick, Nick Norton, Nick Shailes, and Matt Norton, later continued their softball careers at senior levels.

 The following year the majority of this team would compete at the Australian Under 19 Men's Nationals in Calbooture.
 With 10 of the 15 players only 16 years old the team overcame the huge age difference to secure their first of four consecutive National Titles at the under 19 level.
 This team also saw the inclusion of Michael Tanner, James Darby, Peter Albee, and Adam Thomas.

 Associations

 The Australian Capital Territory is made up of 7 Associations;